evanwill/get-git-b/content/1-github.md

 To create a new repository:

-1. Visit [GitHub](https://github.com){:target="_blank" rel="noopener"} and ensure you are logged in.
+1. Visit [GitHub](https://github.com) and ensure you are logged in.
 If you are a new user, your home page might look pretty empty, but eventually will be filled with a feed of recent activity.
 2. Click the "+" plus sign icon on the upper right of the nav bar and select "New repository" from the drop down menu.
 3. Fill in the "Create a new repository" page:
     - "Owner" is you.
 Every repo is associated with an individual or organization.
     - "Repository name" is what you want to call this repo.
 It must be unique among the owner's repos.
 Naming conventions depend on your project type, but generally avoid spaces and weird characters.
     - "Public" / "Private".
 Choose "Public".
 Anyone can visit a public repository--but that's okay!
-The entire web is public and GitHub is mostly open source code, i.e. public repositories with code people can view and copy for free (following the [license](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/licensing-a-repository){:target="_blank" rel="noopener"} applied by the owner).
+The entire web is public and GitHub is mostly open source code, i.e. public repositories with code people can view and copy for free (following the [license](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/licensing-a-repository) applied by the owner).
     - Check the "Add a README file" option in the "Initialize this repository with" section.
 This makes it easier to get started.
 4. Finally, click the green "Create repository" button.